Frequent Questions About PVMA Certification for Utility Tree Worker & Utility Tree Trimmer work

 A All certificates are valid for five years from June 30th of the year the applicant completed the PVMA/IVMAA UTW Safety Training Program, not five years from the year of certification.

-A Certification verifies that an individual received all training necessary for certification, and at the time of testing, demonstrated predetermined levels of knowledge and ability.
+A PVMA Certification verifies that an individual received all training necessary for certification, and at the time of testing, demonstrated predetermined levels of knowledge and ability.
 However, certification does not guarantee the quality of an individual’s work after certification.
+PVMA Certification is the only certification recognized by the Alberta Electrical Utilities.

 Q What is certification and why is it important?